-Winrock also is committed to implementing institutional practices that create equal opportunities for men and women in its work around the globe, and to providing staff with the awareness, knowledge, and tools necessary to implement this policy.
+Through this policy, Winrock commits to implementing practices that create equal opportunities for people across all offices and provide staff with the awareness, knowledge and tools necessary to implement this policy.
+This policy reinforces our existing policies on child protection, anti-harassment and anti-discrimination.